canonical/real-time-ubuntu-docs/docs/how-to/uc-boot-parameters.rst

     snapd_recovery_mode=run console=ttyS0,115200n8 console=tty1 panic=-1 nohz=on nohz_full=2-N irqaffinity=0-1

-You may wish to undo the modifications made to the kernel parameters.
-To do so, you can use the `snap unset`_ command:
+To undo the modifications made to the kernel parameters, use the `snap unset`_ command:

 .. code-block:: bash